t7y88/seng513-project-group26/README.md

 # TODO List:

+## Database, Queries, Search Optimization, Insertions and Deletions
 - [X] Set up front-end and back-end Firestore
+- [ ] Build functions for friend lookup - can't be only exact match, needs to have partial match as well, with best match at the top
+- [ ] Ensure firestore.rules is set up properly for all neccessary queries and insertions
+- [ ] Ensure any functions needed for the post login User profile creation stage are created (e.g. setUsername, setProfilePic, setName, setAge
+- [ ] Add wishlisted hike attribute to the

+## Typedefs / Collection Definitions
+- [ ] Add wishlist array attribute to User for storing hikeId's

+## Hike Page
 - [ ] Add dropdown menu with contextual actions to the Hike page for Administrators that sets a STATUS: field in the hike entity (closed for winter, open, bear in area, under repair, etc.)
-- [ ] Think of any admin only actions we can add
+- [ ] Think of any admin only actions we can add (anywhere in the project)
+- [ ] Add context menu for user to set 'time/date completed'

 ## Friends Page
 - [ ] Add friend removal to User Profile page